 Before this meeting you should have already decided upon:

 Who will be responsible for the rebuild?
 Decide who will audit and edit your new site.
 This person / these people will work with the UWP content team as dedicated Group owners.
-They will decide which content to migrate to the new CMS and how.
-They will be given access and training for the new CMS.
+They will decide which content to migrate to the CMS and how.
+They will be given access and training for the CMS.

 Does your team have the time and resources?
 For medium to large sites, your nominated site owners will need to dedicate six weeks to audit, rebuild and tweak the new site.
 Site owners will also need support from subject matter experts within your department in order to make calls on the content that needs updating or removing.